acbuie/sandrose/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

+---

 ## We Develop with Github

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests
+---

+## Proposing Changes

-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
-We actively welcome your pull requests:
+Pull requests are the best way to propose changes to the codebase.

-1. Fork the repo and create your branch from `master`.
+1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. Issue that pull request!

+---

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the GNU GPLv3 License.

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [GNU GPLv3 License](https://github.com/acbuie/sandrose/blob/main/LICENSE.txt) that covers the project.
 Feel free to contact the maintainers if that's a concern.

+---

 ## Report bugs using Github's [issues](https://github.com/briandk/transcriptase-atom/issues)

 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](); it's that easy!
+Report a bug by [opening a new issue]().

+---

 ## Write bug reports with detail, background, and sample code